Resources

 DeFi Study Publication

-OGSIVEO was evaluated in DeFi—the largest completed Phase 3 trial in adult patients with desmoid tumors.
-Review the results of this landmark study in The New England Journal of Medicine.
+OGSIVEO was evaluated in DeFi—the largest completed Phase 3 trial of an FDA-approved therapy for adult patients with desmoid tumors.
+Review the results of this landmark study published in The New England Journal of Medicine.

 OGSIVEO Overview for Healthcare Professionals